Purple Eyes in the Dark

 Purple Eyes in the Dark (闇のパープル·アイ, Yami no Pāpuru Ai) is a Japanese shōjo manga series written and illustrated by Chie Shinohara.
 It was serialized in Shōjo Comic magazine from 1984 to 1986.
 The individual chapters were collected in 12 tankōbon volumes published by Shogakukan between October 1984 and February 1987.
 The story follows the struggles of a teenage girl after she finds herself turning into a lycanthropy-leopard and having to battle her newly found predatory instincts.

-The series was adapted into 30-minute music video (original video animation) in 1987 and a series of six light novels from 1991 to 1992.
+The series was adapted into a 30-minute music video (original video animation) in 1987 and a series of six light novels which were published from 1991 to 1992.
 It was also adapted into an 11-episode live-action Japanese television drama that was broadcast on TV Asahi in Japan in 1996.

 Purple Eyes in the Dark was awarded the 1987 Shogakukan Manga Award in the shōjo manga category.

 Story

 Rinko Ozaki is a normal high school girl, but she has a fixation on a weird birthmark on her arm.
 Her biology teacher, Ms. Sonehara, has a peculiar interest in the birthmark, and it fires up when her childhood friend, Shin'ya Mizushima, tries to make a move on her.
 Not only that, Rinko also notices her eyes glow purple.
-The next day when Rinko is sexually assaulted, she finally discovers that her birthmark causes her to turn into a leopard.
+The next day when Rinko is sexually assaulted, she finally discovers that her birthmark causes her to shapeshift into a leopard.